 Kleaver Cruz, Founder, The Black Joy Project

-Jewel Cadet, Black Youth Project 100
+Jewel Cadet, Community Organizer with Black Youth Project 100

 Moderated By: Ayasha Guerin, New York University, Doctoral Candidate, SCA and Urban Democracy Lab Doctoral Fellow in Urban Practice